Panic Attack Recovery

 One of the things that is most useful about restructuring your thinking with CBT is that it is a realistic way of feeling better – not simply a matter of tricking yourself into feeling better.
 It is structured, organized and logical.
 In many ways it seems we are unwinding all the circular thoughts that caused our anxiety and panic through CBT.

-Another useful point I want to get across is that the key to really getting better is similar to what Kim Basinger does when she produces great work or gets in front of a large audience – or any actor when for example they get in front of a large crowd.
+Another useful point I want to get across about Kim Basinger’s Agoraphobia and Panic Attacks: the key to really getting better is similar to what Kim Basinger does when she produces great work or gets in front of a large audience – or any actor when for example they get in front of a large crowd.

 Kim and other actors fully immerse themselves into the present situation.
 This immersion prevents the actors from being distracted from their anxiety.